 At OWU, you connect the classroom and the real world.
 A Theory-to-Practice Grant could fund your original research, internship, or creative project anywhere in the world.

 You can bring learning to life with an OWU Theory-to-Practice Grant (TPG).
 Initiated in 2009, Theory-to-Practice Grants enable students to receive University funding to expand and enhance their undergraduate experience.

 Recent grants have funded projects ranging from studying the literary politics of Ireland, to exploring sustainable tropical agriculture in Ecuador, to building rapport between cultures while interning with the East Meets West Foundation in Ho Chi Minh City, Vietnam.

 To date, the program has awarded nearly $1.67 million in University funds to the campus community, enabling 800 OWU students, faculty, and staff to conduct research or complete projects in 62 countries (including the U.S.) and 25 states/territories, including Ohio.

 The TPG program is funded through the generous support of donors who have made significant endowment contributions and also to members of the President’s Circle, a group of donors who have made special gifts to fund initiatives to improve the student experience.

 The Committee on Teaching, Learning and Cross Cultural Programming oversees this grant program.
 It convenes a review committee to evaluate submitted proposals.

 For the 2018/2019 academic year there will be three rounds of funding.

-The deadline for the first round is Thursday, November 1st.
+The deadline for the current round is Friday, March 1st at midnight.